LensPlaysGames/Corth/README.md

   - Specifies compilation mode to Corth.
 This tells corth to generate assembly, assemble it, and link it into an executable.
 - `-gen` or `--generate`
   - Tell Corth to not use any command line tools to assemble or link anything; simply generate the output assembly file for the given platform and program.
 Useful if you would like to use a completely different assembling and linking ecosystem.
+- `-o` or `--output-name`
+  - Specify the name of the generated assembly, object, and executable files.
+WARNING!
+There is currently a bug on linux where the output executable name will not change from "a.out".
+This means no matter what you pass here, the executable file will be over-written every time.
+I am working on fixing this issue.

 Basic Example (given `apt install nasm` was run and `ld` is installed by default): \
 `./Corth -com test.corth`